I originally posted this in April of 2017

 It was a perfect day.

 It did not rain.
 It was warm enough so people could sit on the patio and the deck.
-People enjoyed long conversations outside and in a tent.
+People enjoyed long conversations outside and in the tent.

 My son and his fiancé were able to enjoy a relaxed day visiting with family and friends.